jeremyers1/JavaScript-one-liners/README.md

 # JavaScript-one-liners
-Helpful JavaScript One Liners
+Helpful JavaScript One-Liners

-These all came from @Amit_T18 on Twitter.
-I'm putting them here because I thought they were helpful.
+The original 18 came from @Amit_T18 on Twitter.

-There are now more than 15... so feel free to submit one of your own.
-It has to be in a helfpul one-line code of JavaScript.
+Feel free to submit your own helfpul JavaScript one-liners.